TurnOffTheTV/mediascript/README.md

 TypeScript library for interfacing with MediaShout 7 files

 This is a work-in-progress, if you find any bugs, post them in the Issues tab.
+This project can only generate sc7-style files (no packed assets) at the moment.

 **This project is not affiliated with MediaShout in any way.**